DrZhivago1/DocWorld/README.md

 	IF "Soft Warm Beds" is installed:
 		Move beds to Beds tab.

+	IF "Un-Colony" AND "Glass+Lights" are installed:
+		Remove and replace all UN-Colony glass.

+	IF "Un-Colony" AND "Industrialisation" are installed:
+		Remove and replace all Industrialisation concrete.

 	IF "Vanilla Furniture Expanded" is installed:
 		Remove VFE category and put all furniture into their respective tabs.